jacobwilliams/bspline-fortran/README.md

 call s%initialize(x,y,z,fcn,kx,ky,kz,tx,ty,tz,iflag)
 ```

 See the [examples](https://github.com/jacobwilliams/bspline-fortran/tree/master/src/tests) for more details.
+Note that, to compile and run some of the test programs, the [pyplot_module.f90](https://github.com/jacobwilliams/pyplot-fortran) file (which is used to generate plots) must be copied into the `src/tests` directory.

 # Compiling